 Once your baby is old enough to crawl, a common symptom of DDH is that the baby seems to be dragging one of his legs.

 One of the late-stage signs of DDH could be an abnormal gait.
 If both hips are affected, this could result in a waddling walk.
 Your child might also walk on his toes in this condition.

 Keep an eye on the usage and development of both legs as your baby grows.
 Don’t forget to inform your doctor if you notice any abnormalities.

 Diagnosing Clicky Hips in Babies

 When your doctor is examining your baby, he might hear or feel a click.
 This is usually a sign of DDH.
 In fact, it could just be that the joint is moving in and out of alignment.
 Babies do not feel pain with this condition.

 Your doctor might recommend an ultrasound on the hip region to determine the exact cause of the abnormality.
 X-rays are used to diagnose DDH only for older children, as infants still do not have the required bone density to show up on an X-ray.

 The treatment for developmental dysplasia of the hips or clicky hips in babies will depend on the age of your baby.
-The bone density of your child keeps changing as they grow.
+The bone density of your child keeps changing as he grows.
 Here are some of the non-surgical treatments used for different age groups: